domuspopus/overwatch-4v4-all-heroes/README.md

 #### 1.8dev (30-Jan-26)

-- Punish players for stalling outside the map (on Hammond, Doomfist, etc.).
+- Punish players for stalling outside the map (on Doomfist, Lucio, etc.).
 Show a warning and begin HP drain if ignored.
 - Make lobby balancing kick in faster when there is a team with only one player.
 Add configs for it.
 - Grant armor to Widowmaker and Hanzo once they use ultimate.
 - Decrease Junkrat mines cooldown when outside the map so he can climb back in.
 - Massively increase Zarya self knockback on secondary fire and remove self damage.
+- For Bastion and Junkrat, reduce gravity when they're falling off the map during an ultimate.
+To allow them a chance to finish the ultimate.
 - Overhaul Hammonds Piledriver (slam).
     - Show outlines/guidelines when in the air.
     - Increase area of effect depending on slam height.